NetBSD: Uses

 A commercial real-time operating system, QNX, uses a network stack based on NetBSD code, and provides various drivers ported from NetBSD.

 Dell Force10 uses NetBSD as the underlying operating system that powers FTOS (the Force10 Operating System), which is used in high scalability switch/routers.
 Force10 also made a donation to the NetBSD Foundation in 2007 to help further research and the open development community.

-Wasabi Systems provides a commercial Wasabi Certified BSD product based on NetBSD with proprietary enterprise features and extensions, which are focused on embedded, server and storage applications.

 NetBSD was used in NASA's SAMS-II Project of measuring the microgravity environment on the International Space Station, and for investigations of TCP for use in satellite networks.

+IBM used NetBSD as base for their IBM Thin Client Manager (TCM), powering the N2200e and N2800e models of the NetVista thin client family.

 In 2004, SUNET used NetBSD to set the Internet2 Land Speed Record.
 NetBSD was chosen "due to the scalability of the TCP code".

-NetBSD is also used in Apple's AirPort Extreme and Time Capsule products, instead of their own OS X (most of whose Unix-level userland code is derived from FreeBSD code but some is derived from NetBSD code).
+NetBSD is also used in Apple's AirPort Extreme and Time Capsule products, instead of Apple's own OS X (of which most Unix-level userland code is derived from FreeBSD code but some is derived from NetBSD code).

+Several companies are known to use NetBSD internally: